smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 ### Policy Changes

 1. Policy table needs to be updated for the new Mobile API.
-2. The new function group should be created so that, user if required, can explicitly disable sharing of WiFi status info.
+2. The new functional group should be created so that, if required, the user can explicitly disable sharing of WiFi status info.

 ### Proxy Changes